itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;By using the `FDE module`, we will calculate symmetric and antisymmetric modes in a Directional Coupler modeled with the SDK.
+&emsp;&emsp;Using the `FDE module`, we will calculate symmetric and antisymmetric modes in a Directional Coupler modeled with the SDK.
+The input light can be considered a combination of the symmetric mode and the antisymmetric mode so that we can precisely calculate the coupling coefficient by effective index from the FDE module.
+Referring to the *Silicon Photonics Design* written by Lukas Chrostowski, we build the structure of the Directional coupler in the simulation.

 </div>

-###  1.Basic Operations:
+###  1.Basic Operations

 #### 1.1 Import File